blackflux/robo-config-plugin/test/projects/assorted/@sls-queue/CONFDOCS.md

 ### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortedsls-queue">assorted/@sls-queue</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortedsls-queue">`index`</a>)

-Manage serverless queues using aws-sdk-wrap.
+Logic for serverless queues containing steps.

 <table>
   <tbody>